 Limitations

-• Maximum Sequence Length: Sequences submitted to ESMFold must not exceed 768 amino acids (excluding chain separators).
-Longer sequences must be truncated or split into smaller segments.
+• Maximum Sequence Length: The sequence input (a single chain or multiple chains separated by :) must not exceed 768 amino acids in total.
+Longer proteins must be truncated or split into separate API calls.

-• Batch Size: The API supports a maximum batch_size of 2 sequences per request.
-Larger batches must be divided into multiple API calls.
+• Batch Size: The items list in ESMFoldPredictRequest supports at most batch_size = 2 sequences per request.
+Larger sets of sequences must be split across multiple requests.

-• Multimeric Input: ESMFold can predict structures for up to 4 chains (multimers), separated by colon : characters.
-Complexes with more chains must be modeled separately or simplified.
+• Multimeric Input: Multimer predictions are supported for up to 4 chains per sequence, separated by : characters.
+Complexes with more than 4 chains must be decomposed into smaller sub-complexes or modeled chain-wise.

-• Protein Complexes: Although ESMFold can predict multimeric structures, it was trained exclusively on single chains.
-Predictions for protein complexes are therefore out-of-distribution and typically less accurate compared to specialized multimer models such as AlphaFold-Multimer.
+• Protein Complexes: ESMFold was trained only on single-chain structures.
+Multimer predictions are therefore out-of-distribution and typically less accurate than specialized multimer models (for example AlphaFold-Multimer), especially for detailed interface geometry.

 How We Use It